 Wayne Lundquist

-The Rev. David G. Read
+The Rev. Dr. David G. Read

 Additional Officers